centrifuge/apps/README.md

 }
 ```

+### Registering a new user

 By default a newly created account is in invite mode.
 This means that the invited user needs to register first with his given user name / email and define a password.
 Then he can use these credentials to log-in.
 Note, that Gateway will not send emails or notifications to invited users.
-Also note, that there is no "forgotten password" option
+Also note, that there is no "forgotten password" option.

  ### Creating and managing schemas for flexible documents (FlexDocs)

-Gateway can define document schemas that can be assigned to a user with a `CAN_MANAGE_DOCUMENTS` permission enabling
-that user to create specific documents or do actions with those documents(Ex: Minting an NFT).
+Gateway allows you to define customizable financial document schemas that can be assigned to a user with a `CAN_MANAGE_DOCUMENTS` permission.
+This enables a user to create specific documents or do actions with those documents(Ex: Minting an NFT).

-You can read and understand how schemas work [here](https://centrifuge.hackmd.io/@rQf339bfSHi_a3rLcEuoaQ/S1Ofvf34B).
+You can read and understand how Gateway schemas work [here](https://centrifuge.hackmd.io/@rQf339bfSHi_a3rLcEuoaQ/S1Ofvf34B).

 ### Contact List

-The contact list stores Centrifuge Identities.
-All Gateway interaction with a Centrifuge identity(Ex: Sending a document to some else)
-will perform a lookup in the contact list.
+Every user has a simple contact list that stores Centrifuge Identities of other users.
+Gateway interaction with another Centrifuge Identity(Ex: Sending a document to some else) require the Centrifuge Identity to be included in the contact list.
+These interactions will perform a lookup in the contact list.

 ## Limitations

-Centrifuge Gateway, Centrifuge Protocol and all its components are Beta Software and in an early stage of their development.
+Centrifuge Gateway, Centrifuge Protocol and all its components are in an early stage of their development.
 They have a limited feature set compared to the end-vision.
 Not all features are implemented yet, and tradeoffs between security, speed, end-user features, and protocol flexibility are made continuously.
 This might and will lead to substantial changes in the future, re-architecture, addition and removal of features, as well as unexpected behavior.
 Use at your own risk.